SakSal-tech/trade-capture-system/docs/DeveloperLog.md

 - I ran into a mismatch between the privileges stored in the database and the GrantedAuthority strings expected by the code; I added a small mapping layer in DatabaseUserDetailsService to normalise database privileges into the authority names used across the application.
 - Ensuring password encoding compatibility for test users required seeding the test database with encoded passwords; I added a TestDataBuilder to create those records.

+---

+## Monday, Oct 27, 2025

+**Focus:** Safe startup remediation — stop runtime reseed of file-backed H2

+### Summary

+- Problem: `src/main/resources/data.sql` contains many non-idempotent INSERT statements using fixed IDs.
+With `spring.sql.init.mode=always` enabled in the runtime profile the application attempted to re-apply the seed against the file-backed H2 DB (`./data/tradingdb.mv.db`) on startup which caused unique-key violations and prevented the ApplicationContext from refreshing.

+- Immediate remediation applied (27/10/2025): the runtime profile now sets `spring.sql.init.mode=never` so the `data.sql` file is not re-applied on local developer startup.
+The test profile retains SQL initialization for the in-memory DB so tests continue to seed deterministically.

+### Rationale

+- This is a low-risk, fast fix that avoids data loss (no deletion of `.mv.db`) and prevents accidental reseed failures during normal development.
+It buys time to make the seed idempotent or adopt a migration tool.

+### Recommended next steps

+1. Convert non-idempotent `INSERT` statements to idempotent `MERGE INTO ...
+KEY(id)` or use database `UPSERT` semantics to make `data.sql` safe to re-run.
+2. Consider adopting Flyway or Liquibase for schema and data migrations to get reliable, repeatable boots across environments.
+3. Add a small regression test that starts the app with an existing file-backed H2 DB and asserts startup succeeds (no SQL-init exceptions).

+Recorded by: developer automation — merged and logged after feature branch merge.

 - Swagger and the API explorer were intermittently inaccessible during development because the tightened security configuration blocked the swagger UI and the OpenAPI endpoints.
 I solved this by explicitly permitting the swagger UI endpoints under the local/test profile and ensuring health and swagger paths are only open in non-production profiles.

 ### Concept: Ownership and access control enforcement (service level)